 Sentinel EAD® technology replaces the need for soiled-bedding sentinel animals altogether.
 Instead, Sentinel EAD® captures and samples aggregate exhaust air from IVCs using a collection media that attracts dust particles.
 Then, the exhaust debris collected from the IVC is analyzed and tested for harmful pathogens.

-Sentinel Colony Health Management Detects More Pathogens Than Soiled-Bedding Sentinel Animals
+Sentinel Colony Health Monitoring Detects More Pathogens Than Soiled-Bedding Sentinel Animals

 Many lab animal professionals might question if Sentinel EAD® colony health monitoring could effectively replace SBS animals.
 So, the University of Chicago conducted a study to uncover some concrete answers.